ocommeOptimus/Orinoco/README.md

 ### Installing

-Open your command line/shell from the root folder and bundle the JS dynamic files
+Open your command line / shell from the root folder and bundle the JS dynamic files

 ```
 npm run build